GenEugene/GETools/README.md

 ***

 # Known issues:
+- Graph Editor is not supported yet
-- Buttons are not aligned perfectly
+- UI Buttons are not aligned perfectly